notteddydev/reimagined_lamp/ROADMAP.md

 general
 - Erm... add docblocks, pattern code, add typehints, refactor code - view classes particularly.
 - Add a site-wide button which hides archived items from all views.
+- Remove typehints from variables.
+Only put them on method definitions.

 ### Long-term